A Derivation of Intelligence from Guided Relation-Creation

 Measure failure occurs when:

-It may know something locally but apply it globally.
+It knows something locally but applies it globally.

-It may have strong evidence but treat it as unusable.
+It has strong evidence but treats it as unusable.

 So the fifth contact-condition is: